martin-beran/fpga/mb50/README.md

 The assembler reads a single source file (with extension `.s`).
 This file can include (directly or indirectly) other assembler source files.
-It then produces a raw binary file (with extension `.bin`), which can be uploaded to the target system memory by the debugger.
+It then produces a raw binary file (with extension `.bin`), which can be uploaded to the target system memory by the debugger, and a textual memory initialization file (with extension `.mif`), which can be used by FPGA development tools to initialize memory during FPGA configuration.
 In addition, an output text file (with extension `.out`) is produced.
 It contains the assembler input annotated by content (addresses and byte values) of the binary in hexadecimal format.